Forensic Accounting and Claim Services Fraud Finder

 - Computer fraud analytics, background checks, and determination of substance abuse, when warranted.

-We also work with colleagues in our Financial and Professional (FINPRO) Practice to assist with preparation of the proof-of-loss and coordinate with insurers to help maximize insurance recovery.
-Involving FACS from the inception of the investigation can help enhance the credibility of an insurance claim and maximize the likelihood of full insurance recovery, including, where applicable, recovery of investigative costs.
+We also work with colleagues in our Financial and Professional (FINPRO) Practice to assist with the preparation of the proof-of-loss and coordinate with insurers to help maximize insurance recovery.
+Involving Marsh Advisory from the inception of the investigation can help enhance the credibility of an insurance claim and maximize the likelihood of full insurance recovery, including, where applicable, recovery of investigative costs.